SuperOfficeDocs/superoffice-docs/docs/en/service/automated-tasks/ejournalcron.md

 Executed by the **ejSchedule** service every minute through the ejCrontab.txt file together with **importMail**.

-Apart from importing mail, this file executes most automated tasks in Service.
+Apart from importing mail, this file executes most automated tasks in Requests.

 Tasks in the order they are executed: